 Since Alice's card is low, if she shows it to Bob, she will lose no money, which is the best possible outcome.
 However, this means that in the counterfactual world where Alice sees a high card, she wouldn't be able to keep the secret—she might as well show her card in that case too, since her reluctance to show it would be as reliable a sign of "high".

-UDT is an elegant solution to a fairly broad class of decision problems.
-However, it only makes sense if the earlier self can foresee all possible situations.
+Unfortunately, there are still some pretty deep difficulties here.
+UDT is an elegant solution to a fairly broad class of decision problems, but it only makes sense if the earlier self can foresee all possible situations.

 This works fine in a Bayesian setting where the prior already contains all possibilities within itself.
 However, there may be no way to do this in a realistic embedded setting.
 An agent has to be able to think of new possibilities—meaning that its earlier self doesn't know enough to make all the decisions.